-It is suggested that a proviso be added to the said section to provide that summons are restricted
+It is suggested that a proviso be added to the said section to provide that summons are restricted only to the information contemporaneously available and no new information or format of information would be called for.

 85. Access to business premises to inspect books of accounts, documents etc.